Coronavirus and your business (Scotland)

 Companies House accounts

-The Government has introduced temporary measures to extend the time that most companies have to file their accounts.
-The extension is given automatically to:
+The Government introduced temporary measures to extend the time that most companies had to file their accounts.
+The extension was given automatically to:

-- public companies with a filing deadline that falls between 25 March 2020 and 6 April 2021; and
+- public companies with a filing deadline that fell between 25 March 2020 and 6 April 2021; and

-- private companies with a filing deadline that falls between 26 June 2020 and 6 April 2021.
+- private companies with a filing deadline that fell between 26 June 2020 and 6 April 2021.

-The Government has introduced measures that temporarily suspend liability for wrongful trading.
-For many limited companies, this means that a director is not responsible for any worsening of the financial position of the company or its creditors that occurs between the following periods.
+The Government introduced measures that temporarily suspended liability for wrongful trading.
+For many limited companies, this means that a director is not responsible for any worsening of the financial position of the company or its creditors that occurred between the following periods.

 - 1 March 2020 to 30 September 2020.

 - 26 November 2020 to 30 June 2021.